Example Procedures

 Example #8: Creating Keyboard Shortcuts

-For the example given below, open Form Designer, select Toolbox tab,
+For the examples given below, open Form Designer, select Toolbox tab,

 - Create a script object, copy and paste the code given below into the procedure editor.